On the derived category of 1-motives: The derived category of -motives

 given by the graph of a morphism.
-Therefore $\sigma$ is an epimorphism of sheaves.
-(One should be careful, however, that $\gamma$ is not additive.)
-When $\uG$ is homotopy invariant, one deduces from it as in \cite[Remark 3.3]{spsz} a morphism in $\DM_{-,\et}^\eff(k)$
+Therefore $\sigma_G$ is an epimorphism of sheaves.
+One should be careful, however, that $\gamma_G$ is not additive; note, however, that both $\sigma_G$ and $\gamma_G$ are natural in $G$.

-Let $\HI_\et^{[0,1]}$ be the category of complexes of length $1$ of objects of $\HI_\et$ (concentrated in degrees $0$ and $1$): this is an abelian category.
-Lemma \ref{l1.3} gives us a functor